jasonicarter/MLND_capstone/Capstone_proposal.md

 - https://www.kaggle.com/wiki/RootMeanSquaredError

 ### Project Design
-_(approx. 1 page)_

-In this final section, summarize a theoretical workflow for approaching a solution given the problem.
-Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
-The workflow and discussion that you provide should align with the qualities of the previous sections.
-Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
-The discussion should clearly outline your intended workflow of the capstone project.

----

-Describe the project as a product, and the overall strategy which is divided into two sections (model/backend and frontend) of the product.

-The approach for this problem will, as a whole, take the view of a product and have not just a predictive model but a user interface (UI) for someone to easily interactive with and request predictions.
+The approach for this problem will, as a whole, take on the view of a product and have not just a predictive model but a user interface (UI) for someone to easily interactive with and request predictions.
 Additionally, the system will provide its own historical predictions and its final accuracy.